-- 5.12 Kent district and borough councils are required to have regard to the Kent MWLP safeguarding policies when identifying suitable areas for non-mineral and non-waste development in their local plans, as well as showing MSAs and MCAs on their policy maps14.
-This is necessary to satisfy the Duty to Cooperate. - 5.13 The process of allocating land for non-minerals and non-waste uses in the district/ borough authority Local Plans will therefore need to take account of the presence of safeguarded minerals resources and any existing, planned or potential minerals and waste infrastructure.
-The relevant factors for consideration are the same as those for a planning application, as set out in Policies DM7, DM8, CSM5, CSM6, CSM7 and CSW16. - 5.14 The County Council can offer advice to support the district and borough authorities during the site allocation process and should be formally consulted on any proposals in safeguarded areas. - 5.15 Local planning authorities will consult the County Council when preparing development plans to ensure that safeguarding is properly taken into account when sites are allocated for non-minerals and non-waste development.
-Development within MSAs and MCAs and within 250m of safeguarded infrastructure should be avoided where possible.
+- 5.12 Kent district and borough councils are required to have regard to the Kent MWLP safeguarding policies when identifying suitable areas for non-mineral and non-waste development in their local plans, as well as showing MSAs and MCAs on their policy maps13. - 5.13 The process of allocating land for non-minerals and non-waste uses in the district/ borough authority Local Plans will therefore need to take account of the presence of safeguarded minerals resources and any existing, planned or potential minerals and waste infrastructure.
+The relevant factors for consideration are the same as those for a planning application, as set out in Policies DM7, DM8, CSM5, CSM6 and CSM7.

-14 Planning Practice Guidance Paragraph: 005 Reference ID: 27-005-20140306
+13 Planning Practice Guidance Paragraph: 005 Reference ID: 27-005-20140306